-Future Interests in third parties, Executory interests. p.280-286, 290-292 + Estates Problem Set 3 and 4
+• Future Interests in third parties, Executory interests. p.
+290-292 + Estates Problem Set 3 and 4 [note: this material will likely take two classes]

 Questions: What is the difference between indefeasibly vested remainders, vested remainders subject to open, contingent remainders, and vested remainders subject to complete divestment?
 What is the difference between fee simples subject to an executory limitation, shifting executory interests, and springing executory interests?